bigcommerce/dev-docs/docs/api-docs/orders/orders-api-overview.md

 **Can I generate a shipping quote from a carrier using the API?**

 Not at this time.
-If an order is created either in the Control Panel or via API, then it returns a 204 when trying to get a Shipping Quote.
+If an order is created either in the Control Panel or via API, it returns a 204 when trying to get a Shipping Quote.

 ## Resources
 ### Webhooks